Plant Community Fire Ecology

 E.V.
 Komarek Fire Ecology Database

 The donation of personal research collections from E.V.
 Komarek and H.L.
 Stoddard, who were two of the key founders of Tall Timbers, was the original impetus for the Tall Timbers Board of Trustees to mandate creation of a computerized bibliographic database.
 Since its inception in 1987, the database has been continually expanded under the direction of the Tall Timbers librarian funded in part through the Joint Fire Sciences Program’s Southern Fire Exchange.
 Although international in scope, the database emphasizes the southeastern United States, the USA, and North America.
 Historical and current works are included.
-As of September 2012, there are over 27,000 citations in the database.
+Currently, there are over 30,000 citations in the database.
 The Tall Timbers Fire Ecology Thesaurus is the tool created by the library for indexing database records.

 In 2011, the Tall Timbers E.V.
 Komarek Fire Ecology Database was combined with the Fire Research and Management Exchange System (FRAMES) to provide more access to bibliographic records in a unique, extensive collection of fire ecology and fire science literature.
 The Library also collaborated with FRAMES with support from the Joint Fire Sciences Program to develop a web-based gateway for fire information called the Southern Fire Portal (SFP), which provides access to fire data, documents, projects, tools, and websites related to fire and natural resource management in the southern United States.
 The Tall Timbers Fire Ecology Database and the Southern Research Station’s online Encyclopedia of Southern Fire Science are key components of the SFP.